itiswayneee/WebOS-12/README.md

 3. ENJOY!!!!

 > [!NOTE]
-> WHEN RUNNING THE .EXE,IT WILL OPEN TWICE.
-WHEN IT OPENS THE FIRST TIME IT IS UPDATING.
+> WHEN RUNNING THE .EXE,IT IS RUN LOCALLY.

 #### **Method B: Manual Download**
 1.  **Clone the Repository:**